Boston Mineral Club

 The club also organizes occasional trips to localities outside of New England.
 Previous destinations have included Nova Scotia, Kentucky, Georgia and Arizona.
 You can view photos of our 2009 trip to Nova Scotia here: recent trip to Nova Scotia.

-This year's December Boston Mineral Club meeting will feature a presentation by Harold (Fritz) Moritz on a classic Connecticut mineral locality, the Fillow Quarry at the village of Branchville.
 Fritz is a geologist, mineral specimen collector and photographer.
-As a native of Connecticut, a state with very diverse geology and mineralogy, he has been collecting and researching the history of minerals from there since the mid-1970s, when he was about 14 years young.
+As a native of Connecticut, he has been collecting and researching the history of minerals from there since the mid-1970s, starting at the age of 14.
 In the early 1990s, he became a founding member of the Sterling Hill Mining Museum and has been collecting in and learning about the magnificent Franklin-Ogdensburg, New Jersey, USA zinc deposits ever since.
 His collection numbers about 3300 specimens mostly from these two areas.
 He is very active in several Connecticut mineral/gem clubs.
 After 24 years as an environmental consultant, he now works part time as a contract photographer for MineralMovies.com and Stonetrust.com and is photographing his collection.
 He has provided the following introduction to his presentation:

 - Nate Martin, BMC President